shirikullock/Film_qa/README.md

 # Film_qa
-Creats an Ontology based on winning Oscar films (since 2010) from Wikipedia, And allows querying it.
+Creats an Ontology based on winning Oscar films (since 2010) from Wikipedia using XPath, And allows querying it using SPARQL.

 The crawler collects the following details on each film:
 1. Release dates